cacophony-wj/LeS/README.md

 **Screen Archery** by adding _Poser Mods_ is not supported.
 Download the _Cupid_ modlist for this purpose.

-For _Gear_ it's as simple as adding it under _Extra Gear_ in the left pane and the very bottom in the right pane.
+For _Gear_ it's as simple as adding it under _Added Mods_ and above _INTENTIONALLY DISABLED_ in the left pane and the very bottom in the right pane.
 If your gear mod does something crazy like add a huge museum of displays or put in chests for you to find you might have some issues.
-Otherwise, just use _AddItemMenuPack_ (in your inventory by default) to search for the item by name and put it in your inventory. _AddItem_ is the ultimate cheat, by the way, so don't use it if you want to play the game part of the game.
+Otherwise, just use _AddItemMenuPackSE_ (in your inventory by default) to search for the item by name and put it in your inventory. _AddItem_ is the ultimate cheat, by the way, so don't use it if you want to play the "game" part of the game.
 I leave it in because this list is mostly sexy people having sex and I want players to look the way they want while they run around in it.

-For _Follower Mods_ add them and enable them under _Extra Gear_ in the left pane and just above _DynDOLOD_ in the right pane.
-If they have a lot of custom scripting (Lucien and Inigo are especially guilty of this, but you can check the mod's description to make sure), you will have to craft an _NFF Ignore Token_ and equip it on them after you recruit them.
+For _Follower Mods_ add them and enable them under _Added Mods_ and above _INTENTIONALLY DISABLED_ in the left pane and just above _DynDOLOD_ in the right pane.
+If they have a lot of custom scripting (Lucien and Inigo are especially guilty of this), you will have to craft an _NFF Ignore Token_ and equip it on them after you recruit them.
 Be sure _not_ to "Import" incompatible followers into the _Framework_ or everything will break.
-If their mod contains any _World Edits_ (changes to game spaces handled in my modlist), there may be more severe conflicts that I will have to help you resolve.
+If you are unsure about your follower, read its description page and all compatibility notes for any problems with "Nether Follower Framework."
+If any are mentioned, you will probably need an Ignore Token.
+If your follower mod contains any _world or cell edits_ (changes to game spaces handled in my modlist), there may be more severe conflicts that I will have to help you resolve.
 This usually only happens if the Follower has quests to go along with them.
-No way to know for sure unless you check for conflicts with xEdit.
+No way to know for sure unless you "filter for conflicts" with _SSEEdit._

-Finally, there is a reason I didn't pile this list with a best-of _Lover's Lab_ collection.
-As I said in the NSFW channel, most _Lover's Lab_ mods feature extensive scripting which conflicts with other mods, adds too much of a burden to Papyrus (Skyrim's scripting engine), or both.
-Mods that watch for changes in people or mobs are especially bad for _cloak scripts_ that never terminate.
-This includes mods that let your hair grow, your boobs get full of milk, or god forbid give every woman a menstrual cycle.
+Finally, there is a reason I didn't pile this list with a "greatest hits of _Lover's Lab_" collection.
+Most _Lover's Lab_ mods feature extensive scripting which conflicts with other mods, adds a large burden to Papyrus (Skyrim's rather inefficient scripting engine), or both.
+Mods that constantly scan for changes in the player, other people, or creatures are especially bad for _cloak scripts_ that never terminate.
+This includes mods that let your hair grow, your boobs get full of milk, or god forbid give every woman in Tamriel a menstrual cycle.
 I do not and can not support the addition of these mods.
 If you want them, play with them until they break and start the game over from a pre-configured save in the cell.
 I can almost guarantee that they will break unless you are extremely conservative.
-To solve all these issues would require knowledge of Papyrus coding which I do not have, and likely a migration of a lot of the code to a more efficient scripting language.
+To solve all these issues would require knowledge of Papyrus coding which I do not possess, and likely a migration of a lot of the code to a more efficient scripting language.

 It might be possible to squeeze in a greater amount of such mods on a more barebones version of Skyrim.
 If so, I invite you to download a simple "base" list from **#unofficial-modlist-submissions** to ensure you have critical fixes and then build your list up from scratch.
 You can always drop by **#NSFW-mod-discussion** to compare experiences.